An Introduction: Australian Shepherd Temperament

 4. What it’s like to live with one

-It’s also extremely important to mention that you should never punish your Aussie.
+It’s also important to mention that you should never punish your Aussie.
 You have to discipline the dog.
-Punishment will just scare the Australian Shepherd away and make it aggressive.
+Punishment will scare the Australian Shepherd away and make it aggressive.
 The Aussies are very smart.
 They usually realize the results of their actions.
 Give your dog a treat or rub his belly when it is doing something right.
 But when the dog is doing something wrong, give no reward.
 The Aussie will quickly realize that this type of behaviour is not acceptable.

 5. The best food to keep them healthy

-The diet of your dog may include:
+The diet of your dog may include the following:

 - Dry food